xresco/Flexi-Image-Gallery/README.md

 # Flexi-Image-Gallery
-This Gallery is used to align photos with different aspec ratios in a fluid way.
+This gallery is used to align photos with different aspect ratios in a fluid way.
 It trys to keep the aspect ratio of the photo and reduce the crop as much as possible.